 The Sustainability Commission is pursuing the Atlanta Regional Commission's Green Community Certification.
-This voluntary certification program recognizes and promotes governments that are leading the way to sustainability by reducing their cities' environmental footprint.
+This voluntary recognizes and certification program promotes local governments that are leading the way to sustainability by reducing their cities' environmental footprint.
+Dunwoody is making progress towardss certification by adopting policies and ordinances to affect the actions of both the City and the community (see Section IV Attachment I for the checklist of progress).
+Green Community

-making progress towards certification by adopting policies and ordinances to affect the actions of both the City and the community (see Section IV Attachment I for the checklist of progress).
-Green Community Certification is important to the City of Dunwoody because it fosters civic pride, creates a positive image of a place to live or conduct business, sets an example for businesses and organizations seeking to reduce their environmental impact, and leads to greater quality of life.
+Certification is important to the City of Dunwoody because it fosters civic pride, creates a positive image of a place to live or conduct business, sets an example for businesses and organizations seeking to reduce their environmental impact, and leads to greater quality of life.